 10 Airports In Europe

-From the world-famous Heathrow to the modern Munich and a cozy one in Switzerland, these European airports offer the best of comfort and convenience for a perfect start to your holiday.
+From the world-famous Heathrow to the modern Munich and a cosy one in Switzerland, these airports in Europe offer the best of comfort and convenience for a perfect start to your holiday.

 1. Munich International Airport, Germany (MUC)

 One of the most beautiful and luxurious airports in Europe it rightly grabs the top slot in most travel surveys.
 This high-end airport is always impeccably clean, has excellent facilities and the friendliest and most helpful staff.
 It’s extremely easy to navigate and the layover time is mostly very less.
 Just a 40-minute train ride to Munich, it is well connected with frequent train departures.
 Very well-appointed with great shopping stores, restaurants and bakeries.

 What sets it apart: The visitor park has a playground and mini Golf course, a heritage aircraft for aviation lovers, the wifi is absolutely free, it has its own brewery and excellent high-tech sleeping cabins called NapCabs!

 2. Zurich Kloten International Airport, Switzerland (ZRH)

 Just 10 minutes away from the heart of Zurich, this modern, calm and comfortable airport is a great place to be before or after taking your flight.
-With huge chocolate stores, comfortable lounges, very few delays and cooperative staff, it is one of the best among the list of airports in Europe.
+With huge chocolate stores, comfortable lounges, very few delays and cooperative staff, it is one of the best among the list airports in Europe.
 The ‘Family Services’ rooms where kids can play relax or sleep with ease are wonderful for families travelling with children and even getting a glimpse of the Switzerland mountains during landing.